meowFlute/project_euler/README.md

 ### TODO LIST
 - Add in some kind of unit testing suite that checks against the example problems given in most questions as well as the solutions
-- Add options for different kinds of output (natural language, tabulated, numeric only responses, etc.)

 ## Current Build Status
 Every commit triggers a couple of automatic workflows on virtual ubuntu machines remotely using github actions.
 These workflows run in parallel.